LAB51 logo

 February 29, 2024

 Approaching its record high of $67,707 set on November 9, 2021, Bitcoin has seen a revival.
-After a price drop in late 2022, its resurgence is largely attributed to the introduction of new products in the US, such as exchange-traded funds, which enable individuals to follow Bitcoin's value without directly owning the cryptocurrency.
+New products introduced in the US, such as exchange-traded funds, have largely contributed to its resurgence after a price drop in late 2022.
+Those products enable individuals to follow Bitcoin’s value without directly owning the cryptocurrency.

-The recent increase in Bitcoin's value precedes the upcoming "halving" event in April, which will see the creation of new Bitcoins entering the market halved.
-This mechanism aims to decelerate Bitcoin's issuance, given its total supply limit of 21 million tokens, with 19 million already in existence.
-Currently, around 900 new Bitcoins are generated daily, but post-halving, this number will reduce to 450.
+The recent increase in Bitcoin’s value precedes the upcoming “halving” event in April, which will see the creation of new Bitcoins entering the market halved.
+This mechanism aims to decelerate Bitcoin’s issuance, given its total supply limit of 21 million tokens, with 19 million already in existence.
+Currently, miners generate about 900 new Bitcoins daily.
+However, this number will decrease to 450 after the halving.

-Analysts attribute the recent boost in Bitcoin values to a "renewed optimism in the asset class," as stated by Bivu Das from Kraken.
+Analysts attribute the recent boost in Bitcoin values to a “renewed optimism in the asset class,” as Bivu Das from Kraken stated.
 Additionally, a slowdown in trading activity has played a role.
-According to Simon Peters from eToro, the price surge follows a period of market consolidation, influenced by a decrease in purchases by spot ETFs.
-Early in the year, a security breach and a false announcement on the SEC's Twitter account regarding Bitcoin ETF approvals led to a spike in prices.
+According to Simon Peters from eToro, the price surge follows a period of market consolidation.
+This is influenced by a decrease in purchases by spot ETFs.
+Early in the year, a security breach and a false announcement on the SEC’s Twitter account regarding Bitcoin ETF approvals led to a spike in prices.
 Bitcoin, not governed by any central authority, remains prone to significant price fluctuations.

 magnifiercrossmenuchevron-down